-The meeting is as an opportunity to coach/support the employee.
-Avoid discussing the employees’ status updates; it should be done on a later period.
+The meeting is an opportunity to coach/support the employee.
+Avoid discussing the employees’ status updates; it should be done in a later period.
 If it must be addressed, it should be on a mild level.
 Follow up on the decision made after each one-on-one session.
 It will keep you posted on the employee performance development.
 Use a simple tool that can make one-on-one sessions useful for you and your employees.

 Make them feel comfortable

 Before starting a session, congratulate the employee for their performance so far.
 It will create an amicable environment for both you and the employee.
 Compliment their job; this will create positive energy for the one-on-one session.
 A genuine ‘how are you’? will make them more confident.
 After this, you can dive deep into why you are meeting.

 Summarize at the end

 Take notes and observations during the session, but make sure it doesn’t distract you.
 Document steps or actions that should be made as it will serve as a follow-up.
 It will also serve as a reference during the next one-on-one session.